powersync-ja/powersync-js/packages/web/README.md

   encryptionKey: 'your-encryption-key'
 });

-// If you are using a custom WASQLiteOpenFactory, you need specify the encryption key inside the factory construtor export const db = new PowerSyncDatabase({
+// If you are using a custom WASQLiteOpenFactory or WASQLiteDBAdapter, you need specify the encryption key inside the construtor export const db = new PowerSyncDatabase({
   schema: AppSchema,
   database: new WASQLiteOpenFactory({
+    //new WASQLiteDBAdapter
-    dbFilename: 'examplsw1se112.db',
+    dbFilename: 'example.db',
     vfs: WASQLiteVFS.OPFSCoopSyncVFS,
     // Encryption key for the database.
     encryptionKey: 'your-encryption-key'
-    flags: {
-      enableMultiTabs: typeof SharedWorker !== 'undefined'
-    }
-  })
-});
-// If you are using a custom WASQLiteDBAdapter, you need specify the encryption key inside the factory construtor export const db = new PowerSyncDatabase({
-  schema: AppSchema,
-  database: new WASQLiteDBAdapter({
-    dbFilename: 'examplsw1se112.db',
-    vfs: WASQLiteVFS.OPFSCoopSyncVFS,
-    // Encryption key for the database.
-    encryptionKey: 'your-encryption-key'
-    flags: {
-      enableMultiTabs: typeof SharedWorker !== 'undefined'
-    }
   })
 });
 ```